Disclosure: This post has affiliate links.

 - Real Insect Wings or Insect Wing Transparency Sheet

 I used cicada wings from a dead cicada that my kids found in our back yard.
-I’m sure a dragonfly’s wings would work just as well.
-I also love the transparency sheets over at OOAK Artist Emporium.
+Please don’t kill a bug just for it’s wings.
+If the bug dies and happens to leave wings behind, it’s lovely, but unnecessary because you can get transparency sheets of wings over at OOAK Artist Emporium.
 If your printer is finicky, like mine, you’re going to love these sheets as much as I do.
 They’ve got a wide assortment of insect wings including butterfly wings.
 I plan to make a tutorial on butterfly wings in the future.
-Here’s a quick tip if you end up being lured into going with butterfly wings; use cornstarch with matte glaze as a final step so you can get that fuzzy wing look.
+Here’s a quick tip if you end up being lured into going with butterfly wings; use cornstarch with matte glaze as a final step so you can get that fuzzy wing loo

 You’ll want 20 gauge for fairy dolls that will be about 3 to 6 inches tall (1:12 scale), or go with 18 gauge for fairy dolls meant to be bigger than that.